 Your own homemade pork roast seasoning recipe will be your new favorite dry rub for your crispy pork roast.

-Make it, use it and store in a spice jar for future uses.
+Make it, use it, and store it in a spice jar for future uses.

 Have you ever asked yourself how to season a pork roast?

-Well, it turns out making your own seasoning for pork loin roast or other pork meat cuts is actually super easy and taste so much better than the store-bought stuff!
+Well, it turns out, making your own seasoning for pork loin roast or other pork meat cuts is actually super easy and tastes so much better than the store-bought stuff!

 The pork roast seasoning consists of salt and various spices.